Smithsonian Student Travel: Terms and Conditions

 Note on Fees:

-If a program is cancelled prior to departure by Smithsonian Student Travel, participants will receive a full refund of monies paid.
+If a program is canceled prior to departure by Smithsonian Student Travel, participants will receive a full refund of monies paid.

 Cancellation by Smithsonian Student Travel while program is in progress: